Boquete is one of Panama's Top Expat Havens

 If you prefer a low-maintenance option you’ll find nice condominium selections here, too.
 Just outside of town in a desirable neighborhood there are two-bedroom, two-bathroom, fully furnished condos that can be bought for between $116,000 to $130,000, with monthly fees of just $50.

 Keep in mind that many household expenses are low in Boquete, so your cost of living is low, too.
 In the highlands you won’t pay any heating or air conditioning bills.
-Many newer homes are exempt from property taxes for a number of years.
-Homeowner’s insurance is affordable, and there are no hurricanes.
-Household help, such as a gardener or housekeeper, is affordable as well, so you have more time to enjoy your new home.
+Many newer homes are exempt from property taxes for a few years or subject to new low taxes of 0.6% or less.
+Homeowner’s insurance is affordable, as is household help, such as a gardener or housekeeper.

 Many newcomers prefer to rent for a time, and the good news is that you can rent a house for as little as $650 a month in and around Boquete.

 Of course, there are many luxury homes in the highlands, too—custom-built homes with all the extras you could possibly want.
 For $540,000 you can own a four-bedroom, three-bathroom home in one of Boquete’s most prestigious gated communities, complete with a golf course, tennis and spa.